dh1tw/remoteRotator/readme.md

 ## Behaviour on Errors

-If an error occures from which remoteRotator can not recover, the application exits.
+If an error occurs from which remoteRotator can not recover, the application exits.
 This typically happens when the connection with the rotator has been lost or if the rotator is not responding anymore.
 It is recommended to execute remoteRotator as a service under the supervision